 Laparoscopic bariatric surgery is a minimally invasive procedure that utilizes 3 to 6 tiny incisions to remove a portion of the stomach or reroute your intestines.
 Studies have shown that bariatrics is the most effective intervention for obese and morbidly obese individuals to reduce excess weight drastically and long-term.

 As with any surgical procedure, healing is an essential part of recovery.
-Immediately after bariatric operation the wound is closed using dissolvable sutures.
+Immediately after the bariatric operation the wound is closed using dissolvable sutures.
 The better you dress your wounds, can improve your chances of infection or serious side effects.

 How long does it take incisions to heal?